 Linda Jackson graduated from Indiana University in Bloomington with a Bachelor’s degree in Journalism.

-She co-anchors Fort Wayne's NBC newscasts at 5, 6 and 11.
+She co-anchors the Fort Wayne’s NBC evening newscasts at 5, 6 and 11.

 Linda served as a news intern at NBC33 in Fort Wayne while in college.
-She began her broadcasting career here as a producer and reporter before becoming an anchor.
-She has worked all shifts and has also served as a newsroom manager.
+She began her broadcast journalism career in The Fort as a producer and reporter before becoming an anchor.
+She has worked all shifts and has also served as a newsroom manager numerous times.

-Linda has received several industry awards from the Indiana News Photographers Association and from the Indiana Associated Press including a 2005 AP First Place for her series, "A Gift for Peggy" along with 2007 and 2008 AP Honorable Mentions.
-She is a Poynter Institute honors graduate, a “Future 40” award recipient from the Fort Wayne Business Journal and a first place Indiana Hospital and Health Association award-winner for “A Gift for Peggy.”
-Readers of the Fort Wayne Journal Gazette and "Whatzup" have voted Linda "Best TV Station Personality" several times.
+Linda is the 2018 recipient of the Indiana Judges Association first place award for her story on the opioid epidemic in Fort Wayne.
+She is a Poynter Institute honors graduate, a “Future 40” award recipient from the Fort Wayne Business Journal and a first place Indiana Hospital and Health Association award-winner for her series, “A Gift for Peggy.”
+She also received a first place award in 2005 from the INAP for “A Gift for Peggy.”
+Readers of the Fort Wayne Journal Gazette and “Whatzup” have voted Linda “Best TV Station Personality” several times.

-Linda enjoys broadcast journalism because it's a "people business."
-She chose her career because of that and because of the visual images that go hand in hand in delivering broadcast news, not to mention the immediacy of the medium and the technology that changes every day.
+Linda enjoys broadcast journalism because it’s a “people business” and because she’s part of a team that strives for fairness and facts.
+She chose her career because of that and because of the visual images that go hand in hand in delivering broadcast news, not to mention the immediacy of the medium.
 She enjoys meeting new people and the variety in her job.
 No two days are the same!

-Fort Wayne is home for Linda, her husband and son.
-They love it here.
+Fort Wayne is home for Linda, her husband and their son.
+They love it here and appreciate the kindness of people.
 She is originally from Peru, Indiana.
 Several of her family members live there.
-She grew up performing in the Peru Amateur Circus spending many years flying on a trapeze!
-Her interests include reading, sports with her family, circuses and walking.
+She grew up performing in the Peru Amateur Circus spending several years flying on a trapeze!
+Her interests include reading, traveling, sports, circuses and exercise.